Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 3 Has the widest range of any Abies in North America, from Labrador to Alberta (the only fir native to eastern Canada) and south to Pennsylvania.

-- balsamea: balsam producing, the bark
+- balsamea: the bark produces balsam, an aromatic, resinous substance

 - Portland, Oregon: Hoyt Arboretum.